-1. Remove logs and appliance base assembly from carton(s).

-NOTE: Do not pick up appliance base assembly by burners.
-This could damage the appliance.
-Always handle base assembly by grate.

-- 2. Remove all protective packaging applied to logs and appliance for shipment. - Check appliance for any shipping damage.
+- 1. Remove logs and heater base assembly from cartons.
+NOTE: Do not pick up heater base assembly by burners.
+This could damage heater.
+Always handle base assembly by grate. - 2.
+Remove all protective packaging applied to logs and appliance for shipment. - 3.
+Check appliance for any shipping damage.
 If appliance is damaged, promptly inform dealer where you purchased the appliance.

-CAUTION: Do not remove the data plates from the grate assembly.
+A CAUTION: Do not remove the data plates from the grate assembly.
 The data plates contain important warranty and safety information.